top of page

 Plavac Mali vineyard in Dingač

-Vineyards of the Dingač appellation on the Pelješac Peninsula, where steep slopes, rocky soils and intense sun exposure shape the character of Plavac Mali wines
+Steep slopes, rocky soils and intense sun exposure shape the character of Plavac Mali wines in Dingač

 Postup — refined expressions of Plavac Mali